provablyprivate/documents/reports/week6.md

 * #### Joel
 Did all the secretairy work.
 Booked rooms.
 Prepared before info-meeting and "handledningstillfälle".
 I also co-created the halftime-presentation and worked on it.
 * #### Robert
+Most of my time this week was spent on preparing for two meetings we had on Friday: the Infolabb at the library, and the Fackspråk meeting with another project group.
+For the former, I looked over the sources in our planning report and discussed them with the group, and for the latter I read the other group's planning report and prepared feedback with my group.
+On the meetings, we received useful information regarding the handling of sources, e.g. how to properly cite them, and some valuable feedback on the structure of our planning report.
+Additionally, I participated in preparing our half-time presentation and studied C++ some more.
+I did no actual work on our project, though.

 * #### Adi